 Analysis

-Data Summary (Liza)
+Data Summary

 The goal of this project is to provide OSBM with a basic microsimulation model to inform long-term projections in income tax and consumption tax revenues.
-In addition to the model itself, we will provide annotated code such that OSBM can revise and add onto this model in the future.
+In addition to the model itself, we will provide annotated SAS code such that OSBM can revise and add onto this model in the future.
 As conditions and needs evolve, we expect OSBM to use its additional resources and data access to update the tool with more complete tax collection data from the Department of Revenue, demographic projections, and tax policy changes.

 Beyond the statistical model, we will also provide analysis regarding the potential impacts of our projections and sources of uncertainty.
 We will review relevant literature and consult experts in the field to explain the implications of the changes in tax revenue that may result from changing state demographics.